Putian: Culture

 Putian is known for Putian (Henghwa) cuisine, a unique style of cuisine that places a heavy emphasis on fresh seafood.
-Duotou clams, locally harvested around the village of Duotou, are particularly well known.
+Duotou clams (哆头蛏, Sinonovacula constricta), locally harvested around the village of Duotou (哆头), are particularly well known.

 Tourism

 Meizhou Island, most famous for being the legendary birthplace of the goddess Mazu, is located closely offshore of Putian.

 According to legends, Mazu in her earthly incarnation died on the seashore of Xianliang Harbor, in the coastal area of Putian, where Xianliang Mazu Temple hosts pilgrims from different Chinese provinces and from Taiwan, particularly for the ceremonies commemorating the goddess' death held in October.
 Because of its hosting "the most sacred places for Mazu believers," Putian is known as "Mazu's hometown."